oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 ## Example

 ```@example 1
-# Load JuChrom, plotting backend, and the Agilent ChemStation MS loader
+# Load JuChrom, the plotting backend, and the Agilent ChemStation MS loader
 using JuChrom
 using JuChrom.ChemStationMSLoader